In-patient luxury rehab center in Thailand

 1. Schizophrenia

 Schizophrenia is a serious mental disorder indicated by the abnormal perception of reality.
 It causes psychosis and is linked to significant disability.
 Schizophrenia is often mistaken for multiple personality disorder (now known as dissociative identity disorder), as people think people with schizophrenia have several personalities.
-The reality is that persons with schizophrenia don’t have multiple personalities; their mental illness consists of hallucinations and other symptoms.

-According to the World Health Organization (WHO), the exact cause of schizophrenia is still unknown.
-Scientists theorize that the interaction between genes and several environmental factors could play a role.
-Brain chemistry, such as the impaired balance of neurotransmitters, including dopamine, serotonin, and glutamate, and changes in brain structure may also contribute to the development of schizophrenia.
 Other potential causes of schizophrenia include pregnancy and birth complications such as malnutrition and exposure to viruses and chemicals in the womb.
-Alcohol and drug abuse, particularly the use of mind-altering or hallucinogenic drugs, can also contribute to the onset of schizophrenia.
+Alcohol and drug abuse, particularly the use of mind-altering or hallucinogenic drugs, additionally contribute to the onset of schizophrenia.

-Symptoms of schizophrenia are positive and negative.
-Positive symptoms are thoughts and behaviors that a person didn’t have before schizophrenia.
-Examples are hallucinations, delusions, disorganized speech, and abnormal motor behavior.
 On the other hand, negative symptoms are behaviors or thoughts and skills that schizophrenia impaired.
 Good examples of negative symptoms are social withdrawal, lack of personal hygiene, lack of emotion, and lack of ability to feel pleasure.

 The main difference between schizophrenia and other psychotic disorders, such as brief psychotic disorder, is in the duration of psychosis.
 Unlike delusional disorder, schizophrenia includes other positive and negative symptoms as well, not just delusions.
-The substance-induced psychotic disorder occurs mainly due to substance abuse, whereas schizophrenia is a more complicated psychotic disorder that occurs due to a combination of different factors.

 2. Schizoaffective disorder

 Schizoaffective disorder is a combination of symptoms of schizophrenia and a mood disorder.
-Since this disorder is poorly studied, many people are diagnosed either with schizophrenia or bipolar disorder despite having symptoms of both illnesses.
+Since this disorder is poorly studied, numerous people are diagnosed either with schizophrenia or bipolar disorder despite having symptoms of both illnesses.

 Symptoms of schizoaffective disorder tend to vary from one person to another.
-People with this disorder tend to experience schizophrenia symptoms such as hallucinations, delusions, bizarre or unusual behavior, and impaired speech.
-At the same time, they also experience symptoms of bipolar disorder, such as periods of manic (euphoric) mood, depression, problems with managing personal care, and impaired occupational and social functioning.
+People with this disorder experience schizophrenia symptoms such as hallucinations, delusions, bizarre or unusual behavior, and impaired speech.
+At the same time, they experience symptoms of bipolar disorder, such as periods of manic (euphoric) mood, depression, problems with managing personal care, and impaired occupational and social functioning.

 Effects of schizoaffective disorder, especially if not managed properly, include social isolation, unemployment, anxiety, depression, interpersonal and family conflicts, substance abuse, health problems, poverty, and suicidal thoughts and tendencies.

 What makes schizoaffective disorder different from schizophrenia is that the latter doesn’t include symptoms of bipolar disorder.
-It also differs from other psychotic disorders because of the length of psychosis (psychotic episode lasts at least two weeks), and unlike delusional disorder, schizoaffective disorder involves manic and depressive symptoms besides delusions.
+It differs from other psychotic disorders because of the length of psychosis (psychotic episode lasts at least two weeks), and unlike delusional disorder, schizoaffective disorder involves manic and depressive symptoms besides delusions.

 The similarity between this and other psychotic disorders on the list is the presence of psychosis.